 It is the operator's responsibility to ensure that the navigation lights are in good working order and that the proper lighting is shown and not obstructed in its intended arc of visibility.
+Do not modify navigation lights.
 This vessel's navigation lights may include an expiration date on the housing.
 If one is located, replace light before expiration date, even if light is functional, as lighting quality may be compromised.